 Metastatic and Secondary Breast Cancer (MSBC) Survey

-In January 2021 Make 2nds Count awarded a grant to Professor Janet Dunn, Head of Cancer Trials at Warwick Clinical Trials Unit within Warwick Medical School.
-With this funding Prof Dunn and her team, in collaboration with Make 2nds Count, University of Liverpool, University of Southampton and the Clatterbridge Cancer Centre, designed and delivered a large scale survey of UK secondary breast cancer patients.
+With this funding Prof Dunn and her team, in collaboration with Make 2nds Count and secondary breast cancer patients, University of Liverpool, University of Southampton and the Clatterbridge Cancer Centre, designed and delivered a large scale UK survey of 768 secondary breast cancer patients.

 Results of the Survey

 The majority of secondary breast cancer patients have never had a conversation with their clinician about clinical trials.
-Only 23% of oncologists had raised the subject of clinical trials with patients, and only 32% of patients had raised the subject with their clinician themselves.
+Only 23% of oncologists had raised the subject of clinical trials with patients, and only 32% of patients had raised the subject with their clinician themselves. - 74% had never searched an online clinical trial registry, however 87% would likely use a patient friendly registry specific to secondary breast cancer.

 - Early access to new treatments (96%) and helping future patients by taking part in research (93%) were identified as benefits of clinical trials.